-We invest in a variety of approaches to tackle corruption, and while we recognize the importance of bottom-up pressure to prompt government reform, we prioritize efforts like those of Open Government Partnership’s and Open Contracting Partnership, which collaborate with reform-minded governments.
-We also helped launch a new program called the Chandler Sessions on Integrity and Corruption at Oxford University to promote peer exchange and learning among government anti-corruption leaders.
+While we recognize the importance of bottom-up pressure to prompt government reform, we prioritize efforts like those of Open Government Partnership’s and Open Contracting Partnership, which collaborate with reform-minded governments.
+We also helped launch a program called the Chandler Sessions on Integrity and Corruption at Oxford University to promote peer exchange and learning among government anti-corruption leaders.

-At this time, our work on social mobility takes place primarily through Co-Impact.
+At this time, our work on social mobility takes place primarily through our collaboration with Co-Impact.
 We are still in the early stages of learning about this area and are not soliciting requests for funding at this time.